StackExchange/blackbox/README.md

 How to remove a file from the system?
 ============================

-This is a manual process.
-It happens quite rarely.
+This happens quite rarely, but we've got it covered:
 ```
 blackbox_deregister_file path/to/file.name.key
 ```